RaheebAbdulsalam/HDC_E-Commerce/README.md

  - [XAMPP](https://www.apachefriends.org/) to run the local host.

-## How To Set up This Laravel Project
+## How To Set up a Laravel Project

 Clone this repo to your local machine using
 ```